-In October 2007, I set up a new 48"x 18"x 15" aquarium with sump for my Discus.
+In October 2007 (hence the poor quality photos), I set up a new 48"x 18"x 15" aquarium with sump for my Discus.
 Using play sand from Early Learning Centre as my substrate and 2 x 300w heaters in the sump with a 2000lph return pump.

 The light blue background was replaced with black in an attempt to bring out the colours of the fish when finally introduced.
 The pH of the water at the moment is 8.3 and whilst I have kept Discus in these water conditions before, I will be using reverse osmosis water to bring the level to around 7.